The Pros and Cons of using Java?

 Integrated Development Environment (IDE) – These are the basic tools that aid developers to run, edit, and compile the code.
 Examples of such tools include NetBeans and Eclipse.

 The official language of Android OS, at the time of its launch in 2008, was Java (succeeded by Kotlin in 2017).
 As per GitHub Java continues to be one of the most popular programming languages in the world.
 Since its release in 1995, Java has come a long way and proven its value for money in mainstream applications.
-What features lend it this air of invincibility, let us find out.
+While discussing the pros and cons of Java, we’ll first point to the features that lend it an air of invincibility.

 Features of Java